 Tom Carlson (Fargo, USA) is a professor and director of the Couple and Family Therapy Doctoral Program at North Dakota State University and is the co-editor (along with David Epston) of a new journal dedicated to the reimagination of narrative practice called the Journal of Narrative Family Therapy.
 Tom has been practicing and teaching narrative ideas for over 20 years and has published several articles on narrative therapy that focus on helping therapists and the people that we work with to live out the spirit, values, and ethics of narrative ideas in their personal and professional lives.
 Tom is the developer of an alternative approach to narrative couples therapy called Relational Accountability (published in the International Journal of Narrative Therapy & Community Work) which invites couples to nurture stories of love and compassion in one another through the intentional living out of narrative ethics in their lives and relationships.
 Most recently Tom partnered with his friend and colleague David Epston in developing an emerging performance based narrative therapy practice called Insider Witnessing Practices that seek bring forth the beauty and dignification of people’s lives in dramatic ways.

 David Epston (Auckland, New Zealand)is the co-originator with Michael White of what has come to be known as ‘narrative therapy and community work’.
 The collaboration between David and Michael began in the late 1970s, as continued for many years.
-David’s best known publications are White and Epston(1990), Narrative Means to Therapeutic Ends; Freeman, Epston and Lobovits(1997), Playful Approaches to Serious Problems: Narrative Therapy with Children and their Families and Maisel, Epston and Borden(2004), Biting The Hand That Starves You: Inspiring Resistance to Anorexia/Bulimia, Narrative Therapy in Wonderland: Connecting with children’s imaginative know-how (with David Marsten & Laurie Markham) along with other collections of papers and book chapters.
+David’s best known publications are White and Epston(1990), Narrative Means to Therapeutic Ends; Freeman, Epston and Lobovits(1997), Playful Approaches to Serious Problems: Narrative Therapy with Children and their Families and Maisel, Epston and Borden(2004), Biting The Hand That Starves You: Inspiring Resistance to Anorexia/Bulimia, Narrative Therapy in Wonderland: Connecting with children's imaginative know-how (with David Marsten & Laurie Markham) along with other collections of papers and book chapters.
 David has given several Vermont workshops and masterclasses on the poetics of inquiry: What is a good question?
 Where do questions come from?
 How are good questions related to good stories?
 What guides inquiry in narrative therapy?
 David is an eagerly anticipated guest presenter on The Collab Salon.
-We eagerly look forward to his return to Shelburne, Vermont in 2017 when he will co-present (along with Tom Carlson) a June 15th workshop on InsiderWitness Practice.
-To learn more about David, please visit our newly created Curated Resource Page: David Epston: Where the buses don’t run yet.
+In June 2017, he returned to Vermont to co-present (along with Tom Carlson) a June 15th workshop on InsiderWitness Practice and to cohost a gathering of Narrative Educators.
+To learn more, please visit our newly created Curated Resource Page: David Epston: Where the buses don't run yet. and visit Educators Camp Followup.

 Rob Hall (Adelaide, Australia), a social worker, has been working in the area of gender violence and abuse since 1980.
 Rob co-presented with Alison Newton the 2012 workshop in Vermont, Responding to Abuse Within Families and Building Ethical Resistance.
 Together with Maggie Carey and Shona Russell, he is involved in the development of our Rich Story Development series.
 Rob first worked in an emergency counselling service exploring approaches to inviting men to take responsibility for their violence and to find ways to ensure the safety and well being of people they had abused.
 He then joined a colleague, Alan Jenkins, in the further development of work with men who have perpetrated abuse.
 They formed a partnership, in this work, with Maxine Joy and Alison Newton and established an independent therapy centre.
 Since 1994, Rob has also been working with adolescents who have been sexually abused with a focus on Aboriginal adolescents, their families and communities.
 Rob has shared these explorations of practice in many seminars and workshops.
 In 2008, Michael White invited Rob to be an associate with his Adelaide Narrative Therapy Centre.
 Michael’s associates Maggie Carey, Shona Russell and Rob formed Narrative Practices Adelaide after Michael’s untimely death.
 You can read about Rob’s work in the online article posted on the Pratiquesnarratives.com website: Pitfalls and challenges in work with men who use violence against their partners.

 Kay Ingamells M.S.W., (Auckland, New Zealand) has been working with individuals, children, young people and families since 1990.
-Along with David Epston, she is the co-developer of our When Buses Don’t Run Yet Series.
 Kay began her career working with troubled young people and children in residential care and in specialist agencies, then spent nine years working in child and adolescent mental health.
 For the past ten years she has lectured in narrative therapy in higher education at undergraduate and post-graduate level and has been running a private therapy and counselling practice for children, families, young people and adults.
 For the last 12 years she has been supervised by the co-inventor of Narrative Therapy, David Epston, and has taught alongside David for the last 5 years.
 Kay has published several articles.
 She is currently writing and presenting about her apprenticeship with David Epston.
 She also provides one-on-one and group training called ‘Training Through Transcripts’, to narrative practitioners committed to bringing David’s practices into their own work.

 Dean Lobovits, M.A. is a Marriage and Family Therapist practicing in Berkeley California and an Adjunct Professor at John F. Kennedy University.
 He authored legislation governing MFT’s in California and served for 14 years on the California Association of Marriage and Family Therapists Ethics Committee including six years as Chairperson.
 He has published a website www.narrativeapproaches.com and authored a book and articles on Narrative Therapy and Ethics and Law for psychotherapists.
 Other publications include (1995) Public Practices: An Ethic of Circulation. with R. Maisel and J. Freeman.
 In S. Freidman, (Ed.), The Reflecting Team in Action.
 New York: Guilford Press.
 Dean is the creator of the upcoming course in our Narrative in Action Series, Dilemma, Distraction, and Discourse: Ethically Informed Psychotherapy Practices.